audiconnect/audi_connect_ha/readme.md

 **region**

-- (string)(Optional)The region where the Audi is registered.
-Needs to be set for users in North America or China.
+- (string)(Optional)The region where the Audi account is registered.
+Set to 'DE' for Europe (or leave unset), set to 'US' for North America.
+May need to be set for China.

 **name**